Radiation exposure: Risk of cancer, life-span study, linear-non-threshold hypothesis

 (3) residents who were temporarily not in either Hiroshima or Nagasaki or were more than 10 km from the hypocenter in either city (NIC) at the time of the bombings (no-exposure group).

 Overall, individuals were exposed to a wide dose range (from less than 0.005 Gy to 4 Gy).
 There is also a wide range in age.
 About 45,000 people were exposed to 0.005 Gy or 5mSv.
 The study shows a linear dose response for all solid tumors.
 This means the relationship between dose and human body response is a straight line.
 To see an example, look at the graph titled "Linear graph."
 Linear dose response also means that the rate of change of human body response is the same at any dose.

 The International Commission on Radiological Protection (ICRP) describes how deterministic effects, or harmful tissue reactions, occur.
 There is a threshold dose which causes clinical radiation damage of cells in the body.
 As the dose increases, the severity of injury increases.
 This also impairs tissue recovery.
-The IRCP also describes how cancer develops following radiation exposure.
+The ICRP also describes how cancer develops following radiation exposure.
 This happens via DNA damage response processes.
 In recent decades, there have been increased cellular and animal data that supports this view.
 However, there is uncertainty at doses about 100 mSv or less.
 It is possible to assume that the incidence of cancer will rise with the equivalent dose in the relevant organs and tissues.
 Thus, the Commission bases recommendations on this assumption.
 Doses below this threshold of 100 mSv will produce a direct increase in probability of incurring cancer.
 This dose-response model is known as 'linear-non-threshold' or LNT.
 To see the model, please see dashed line in the graph "Dose response curve of linear-non-threshold model".
 Because of this uncertainty at low doses, the Commission does not calculate the hypothetical number of cancer cases.